cmcconnell1/suricata-container/README.md

 # Suricata Container Project

-A production-ready Docker container for running Suricata IDS/IPS with multi-version support and automated CI/CD pipeline using CircleCI.
+CIS Albert Suricata Docker container IDS/IPS with **Suricata 7.x as the stable default** and 8.x support for future adoption, featuring automated CI/CD pipeline using CircleCI.

 ## Table of Contents